 From 2013-2017 Iain was Co-Investigator on ‘Mobility, Mood and Place’, leading Work Package 1 of the project, investigating the design of age friendly places through research and co-design with older people around the UK.

-Latest research includes working with colleagues on a new Knowledge Exchange project with the Wheatley Group, assisting them with the development of a contemporary property development and technology strategy.
+More recent research has included a Knowledge Exchange project with the Wheatley Housing Group, assisting them with the development of a contemporary property development and technology strategy and investigating how the urban cemetery can be considered as a place for human activity beyond internment and remembrance.